-At A1 Air Testing we provide the highest quality service.
+At A1 Air Testing we provide the highest quality air leakage testing services.
 If you are looking for professional and cost-effective air testing, then look no further.

-We offer Air tightness testing to wide range of Buildings ie Houses, Bungalows, Flats, Passivhaus Builds, and Small Commercial Buildings.
+We offer Air Tightness Testing to a wide range of Buildings ie. Houses, Bungalows, Flats, Passivhaus Builds, and Small Commercial Buildings.

-Air tightness testing is a recognised method of measuring the extent to which air is lost through leaks in the building fabric.
-It is sometimes referred to as air leakage testing or air pressure testing. ...
+Air Tightness Testing is a recognised method of measuring the extent to which air is lost through leaks in the fabric of the building.
+It is sometimes referred to as air leakage testing, air pressure testing or air permeability testing ....
 Too much air leakage leads to unnecessary heat loss and discomfort for the occupants.

 For more information please get in touch, and we will be happy to help!